Jubilee River: Construction

 The 11.6 km channel involved complex civil engineering to deal with utility conduits, roads and railways, as well as ecological and social issues, entailing compulsory purchases, community lectures and consultations and a public enquiry.
-For example at Manor Farm a weir was constructed.
+For example, at Manor Farm a weir was constructed.
 Conception to fruition took about 20 years.

 Water is admitted to the river through sluice gates at the upstream end of the channel near Taplow.
 This is normally controlled by measurements of the water levels below Boulters Lock and the estimated flow of the Thames at the Datchet gauging station near Windsor.
 The first serious test of the new structure occurred during the flooding of early January 2003, and revealed a number of defects in the design.
 With both the Boulters Lock levels and the Datchet flow indicating that the channel was needed, the Taplow sluices were opened briefly on 1 January, but were then shut again until 4 January, by which time the Boulters Lock levels were 2 ft 4 in above the target levels, and the flow at Datchet was some 320 cubic metres per second, 140 cubic metres per second above the recommended flow.
 A subsequent investigation revealed that the Environment Agency had known there were defects in the channel since November 2002, and this had been a major factor in not operating it correctly.

 When flood water was admitted to the channel, the flows were well short of its designed maximum flow capacity, and yet there was significant erosion of the banks in several places.
 There was considerable erosion at the Taplow Sluice, due to the lack of a stilling basin; embankments at Marsh Lane were badly damaged; the weir at Manor Farm was bent in the middle; the protection on the downstream face of Slough weir was swept away; and in Datchet, the Myrke embankment nearly collapsed.
 An independent assessment by the engineering consultancy WS Atkins identified that the actual capacity of the channel was around two-thirds of its design capacity, and factors affecting this were the banks being too low, the use of inappropriate materials, and failure to follow standard design criteria.
 A programme of repairs and upgrades to rectify the problems began, at a cost of £3.5 million, and took until 2006 to complete.
 The Environment Agency sued their lead design consultants for recovery of the remedial costs, and were refunded £2.75 million in an out-of-court settlement, after they admitted that the design and construction were sub-standard.

 Name

 The name used during planning was the "Maidenhead, Windsor and Eton Flood Alleviation Scheme" (MWEFAS).
 The choice of a name for the river was put to the local population in a poll.
-The result was a strong preference for 'Jubilee', as it was being completed in Queen Elizabeth's Golden Jubilee year of 2002 and one of the Queen's main residences is at Windsor Castle, in one of the three towns being protected by the scheme.
+The result was a strong preference for 'Jubilee', as it was being completed in Queen Elizabeth's Golden Jubilee year of 2002 and one of the Queen's main residences was at Windsor Castle, in one of the three towns being protected by the scheme.